ilaishimoni/sandbox/README.md

 # Pytest introduction - UnitTesting, fixtures

-Our QA automation infrastructure uses the *pytest* framework to write our tests.
+We are using the *pytest* framework in our automation infrastructure to write our tests.

 ## Installation